cbrodriguez01/DataScienceProject2021.github.io/index.md

 ### Exploring Recipe popularity by Cuisine

 We next wanted to explore recipe popularity by cuisine.
-The categories are: 1) European/Western, 2) Americanized_cultural_food,3) Asian, 4) Australian,5) French,6) Indian,7) Italian,8) Mediterranean,9) Mexican, 10) Middle Eastern, 11) South American/Caribbean, and 12) Other which includes categories of dog food, holidays, and categories not in particular to regions.The type of cuisine categories breakdown is explained on the README file.
+The categories are: 1) European/Western, 2) Americanized_cultural_food,3) Asian, 4) Australian,5) French,6) Indian,7) Italian,8) Mediterranean,9) Mexican, 10) Middle Eastern, 11) South American/Caribbean, and 12) Other which includes categories of dog food, holidays, and categories not in particular to regions.The type of cuisine categories breakdown is explained on the RM file.

 ![](cuisine_cat_barplot.png)